Discovering Geneva: a jewel on the shores of Lake Geneva

 The Promenade des Bastions

-Located in the historic center, this private museum features an impressive collection of tribal art and cultural objects from civilizations around the world.
+This private museum, located in the historic center, houses an impressive collection of tribal art, antiquities and cultural objects from civilizations around the world, often overlooked in favor of the city's larger museums.

 Place du Bourg-de-Four